* High School (Science): Sardar Patel Vidyalaya, New Delhi, India

 I sing for fun but I can’t sight-read sheet music so I can only sing what I can memorise.
 I was in the chorus of a musical about Penicillin in the Edinburgh Fringe festival in 2018, called The Mould that Changed the World!

 In my spare time, I sometimes conduct walking tours of Edinburgh, talking about the fabulous science and scientists associated with this city, including Dolly the Sheep, John Napier (who invented logarithms), Sophia Jex-Blake (the first woman to study medicine in the UK), and James Clerk Maxwell (the creator of the first colour photograph).

-My Work: I look for interesting patterns in DNA sequences of many different species of animals, plants, fungi.
+I look for interesting patterns in DNA sequences of many different species of animals, plants, fungi.